Revenue Pricing Model: How to Build A More Profitable Revenue Model? (infographic) 📈

-Does your current pricing and revenue model incorporate the no 1 driver of value: ‘risk’ to drive profitability for your business and your customers’ businesses?
+Does your current pricing and revenue model incorporate the number 1 driver of value ‘risk’ to drive profitability for your business and your customers’ businesses?

 More often than not, the answer is no.

 Companies just do not have the pricing capabilities or resources to identify and capture all the benefits of risk-based pricing.
-It takes specialist pricing skills and capability to identify, quantify and capture the full value of a changing business model.
+As a result, it takes specialist pricing skills and capability to identify, quantify and capture the full value of a changing business model.

 Teams continuing to use cost-plus pricing and basic financial metrics are just not going to get the results you are looking for.